sinhp/sinhp.github.io/_teaching/logic2-stockholm.md

 date: 2025-09-02
 ---

-Logic II is a second level logic course, giving an introduction to major topics of modern mathematical logic.
+[Logic II](https://utbildning.su.se/english/education/course-catalogue/mm/mm7022) is a second level logic course, giving an introduction to major topics of modern mathematical logic.
 It consists of three main parts:

 - Computability and incompleteness: models of computability; (un)decidability and (un)computability; coding of logic, and Gödel’s incompleteness theorems.
 - Axiomatic foundations: Zermelo–Fraenkel set theory, and the development of mathematics therein, including ordinals, cardinals, transfinite recursion, the axiom of choice and its applications, and first independence results
 - Model theory: structures and isomorphisms, elementary equivalence and embeddings, the Löwenheim–Skolem theorems, categoricity, back-and-forth arguments, and applications/examples including non-standard analysis

-## Resources
+## Textbooks

 The course textbook is the following book: